 - Time: less time cleaning, tidying, shopping, fretting.
 More time living, connecting, pursuing dreams and sleeping.

-- Money: we have paid off $80,000 CDN in debt in just under two years.
-By far the biggest thing that has helped us beat debt was embracing a simpler lifestyle.
+- Money: we paid off $80,000 CDN in debt in just under two years.
+By far the biggest thing that helped us beat debt was embracing a simpler lifestyle.

 - Not married to a Minimalist: some strategies if you think you can’t pare down because of a spouse/roommate/partner/kids.

 Want more inspiration and ideas?
 Check out my books Do Less: A Minimalist Guide to a Simplified, Organized and Happy Life (Adams Media, 2014), The Minimalist Mom: How to Simply Parent Your Baby (Adams Media, 2016) and The Joy of Doing Nothing (Adams Media, 2017).